saifaustcse/SDLC-Methodologies/README.md

 > **Waterfall is a sequential and linear flow for developing a software application.**

-The process is outlined by a series of finite stages, each of which must be fully completed before moving on to the next one.
-The idea here is quite simple: develop one phase of the project completely and move on to the next.
-In this way, the project progresses and moves forward in a linear flow.
+The project moves through a series of finite stages, and each stage must be fully completed before the next one begins.
+The idea is simple: finish one phase completely, then move on to the next.

 <p align="center">
     <img src="images/waterfall.png" alt="Waterfall Model" width="800" height="450">